drpykachu/Claw-Stand/README.md

 \theta_a = atan2(\frac{Z_p - A}{Y_p})
 $$

-#### *Note: atan2 provides the quadrant is used as atan loses information regarding negatives.
+#### *Note: atan2 provides the quadrant and is used here, as atan loses information regarding negatives and associated quadrants.
 ---

 ## Step 2 — Solving for $\theta_b$ and $\theta_d$